bitcoin/bips/bip-0139/wallet_potential_usage.md

 an empty label set (`net/ElectrumServer.java:1676`).
 The array-or-range shape has nothing to represent in any surveyed wallet.

-`key.role` scores 4 ✓ once the question is read as intended - does the wallet have the concept and would it want it round-tripped - rather than as "does it populate the field today".
+`key.role` scores 5 ✓ once the question is read as intended - does the wallet have the concept and would it want it round-tripped - rather than as "does it populate the field today".
 Nobody populates it today.
-But four wallets model spending-policy roles as a core part of what they are:
+But five wallets model spending-policy roles as a core part of what they are:

 - **Liana**: the role of any key is already derivable from the descriptor.